Ph.D. in History

 Before coming to Northeastern, Molly started her educational journey at Butler University, receiving her B.A. in history and biology.

-The course Colonialism in by Robert Frost simplified the research process in a unique way for Molly, encouraging and aiding her in starting her own research.
+The course Colonialism in World History by Robert Cross simplified the research process in a unique way for Molly, encouraging and aiding her in starting her own research.

-Molly participated in the research project - The Birth of Boston with Kris Parson which consisted of the digital mapping of Boston in 1648 and adding layers of data.
+Molly participated in the research project - The Birth of Boston with Dr. Chris Parsons which consisted of the digital mapping of Boston in 1648 and adding layers of data.

 Molly participated in the Women Writers Project which included text encoding, conducting research, and confirming references.